BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 The Good player deploys Éomer in the center of the board and the Warriors of Rohan within 3" of Éomer.
 The Evil player then deploys their models anywhere on the board at least 6" from Éomer and more than 6" from any table edge.
 The rest of the Good models are kept aside for later in the game.

-At the end of the Good player's first Move phase, the rest of the Good models move onto the board from the center of the western board edge.

 **OBJECTIVES**

 Prince Imrahil leads his followers in an effort to rescue Éomer.
 If he cannot reach him in time, the new king of Rohan will suffer the same fate as Théoden.